djipco/webmidi/README.md

 performing binary arithmetic to encode or decode MIDI byte streams.
 Having to read the MIDI spec in order to properly do that is not fun.
 Also the native *Web MIDI API* makes it hard to react upon receiving MIDI messages from external devices.
 For example, it only allows a single callback function per channel.
-The goal behind the **WebMidi** library is to make all these things much easier.
+The goal behind **WebMidi.js** is to make all these things much easier.

 >### Warning to users of version <= 1.x
 >The API in version 2.x has changed and is not backwards-compatible.
 Please check the